 At this time, we are not seeking further feedback from the community.
 We will update the extent of the Fault Hazard Corridor in mid-2018 using geotech information recently received as part of resource or building consent applications and will communicate this work with landowners at that time.

 The fault hazard information will be used to inform the Nelson Plan.
-It is anticipated that Council will release a draft Nelson Plan in August 2018 and this will be the community’s opportunity to provide feedback on the draft natural hazards provisions, prior to notification of a Proposed Nelson Plan in 2019.
+When the Draft Nelson Plan is released for public consultation this will be the community’s opportunity to provide feedback on the draft natural hazards provisions, prior to notification of a Proposed Nelson Plan.
+We will let the community know how to get involved in providing feedback on the Draft Nelson Plan closer to public release.